x684867/nemesis_server/src/nodejs/doc/api/buffer.markdown

 * Number, Default: 50

 How many bytes will be returned when `buffer.inspect()` is called.
-This can be overridden by user modules.
+This can be overridden by user packages.

-Note that this is a property on the buffer module returned by `require('buffer')`, not on the Buffer global, or a buffer instance.
+Note that this is a property on the buffer package returned by `require('buffer')`, not on the Buffer global, or a buffer instance.

 ## Class: SlowBuffer